qiime2/dev-docs/source/storing-data/provenance.rst

 :term:`Action` is performed on some data with QIIME 2, the framework captures relevant metadata about the action and environment and stores it in the Action's Result.
 When/if that Result is saved as an :term:`Archive`, the captured provenance data is stored within the Archive as well.
-(This happens automatically with `q2cli`, and manually with the Artifact API.)
+(Saving as an archive happens automatically with `q2cli`, and manually with the Artifact API.)
 For reference, :ref:`provenance-structure` contains a detailed discussion of the file structure which holds provenance metadata.